Red Espresso is Espresso Style Rooibos

 Red Espresso vs Regular Rooibos

-I also experimented with making lattes and latte art using the Red Espresso.
+I also experimented with making lattes and latte art using Red Espresso.
 I’m not that good at latte art, so my attempt looked like someone mutilated the old Cingular logo.
-I contacted Red Espresso asking if they had been successful in making latte art with their product.
+I contacted Red Espresso to ask if they had been successful in making latte art with their product.
 They have and forwarded me the photo below.
 Pretty sweet.

 Red Espresso Latte Art